“A Blessed Marriage: The Message of the Beatitudes”

 This retreat is for married and/or engaged couples and explores how to live the virtues of faith, hope, love, prudence, justice, fortitude and temperance.
 These virtues are gifts from God which can help married couples focus their marriage on God’s plan for a sacramental marriage.
 This retreat can be offered as either a half-day or full-day format.

 All couples are expected to make a pre-marriage retreat as part of their preparation for entering the Sacrament of Holy Matrimony.
-Holy Rosary Parish has sponsored a retreat for many years and the new option, which will be offered in March 2019, will be located in a northern part of the diocese.
+Holy Rosary Parish has sponsored a retreat for many years.
+CLICK HERE FOR BROCHURE

 Marriage Celebration Day